 1. Take to the streets with a walking tour

 Even in tough economic times, foot power remains free.
 If you need guidance, Visit Brussels has created a series of thematic walks you can follow.
-Check out your favourite fictional characters on the Brussels Comic Strip walk or the Tintin Walk, or explore the city’s famous architecture on the Art Nouveau Walk.
+Check out your favourite fictional characters on the Tintin Walk, or explore the city’s famous architecture on the Art Nouveau Walk.
 Stop by the nearest tourist office and pick up one of the mini-maps (they’ll only cost you a euro) or print off a PDF map and hit the road for free!